What is renewable energy?

 The emission of these pollutants causes acid rain (responsible for water pollution and soil pollution), the greenhouse effect that causes global warming.

 - Now become, renewable energy sources are a more important power source in the world.
-To the world report, it contributes about 21 percent to different types of global activity like heating or cooking, and about 24 percent is used for the generation of electricity.
+According to the world report, it contributes about 21 percent to different types of global activity like heating or cooking, and about 24 percent is used for the generation of electricity.

 - According to a 2015 report, about 16 percent of world electricity comes from hydroelectric power plants, and about 6 percent of electricity comes from other renewable energy sources like solar, wind, and geothermal energy.